ruby-hyperloop/todo-tutorial/story.md

    `Todo.create(title: 'my second todo')`
    and you will see the count change to 2!

 Are we having fun yet?
 I hope so!
 As you can see Hyperloop is synchronizing the Todo model between the client and server.
 As the state of the database changes HyperReact buzzes around updating whatever parts of the DOM were dependent on that data (in this case the count of Todos).

+Notice that we did not create any APIs to achieve this.
+Data on the server is simply with data on the client for you.

 ### Chapter 3: Creating the Top Level App Structure